katzenpost/katzenpost/handbook/index.rst

 The ``-g`` option is used to generate the public and private keys for the Directory Authority.
-Clients of the PKI will use this public key to verify retreived network consensus documents.
+Clients of the PKI will use this public key to verify retrieved network consensus documents.
 However before invoking the authority with this commandline option you MUST provide a valid configuration file.
 This file will specify a data directory where these keys will be written.
 Normal invocation will omit this